dancer1325/spring-retry/src/main/java/org/springframework/retry/RetryListener.md

     * uses
       * if it throws a NEW exception & based on retry policy -> can cause ANOTHER retry
   * `void onError(){}`
-    * 👀called | AFTER ALL UNSUCESSFUL attempt at a retry 👀
+    * 👀called | AFTER ALL UNSUCCESSFUL attempt at a retry 👀